JohnnyGOX17/john-gentile-website/kb/comp-architecture-systems/comp_arch.md

 * Applications: programs that run on top of an operating system and interact with the user to run a variety of tasks

+## Memory

+### Memory Mapped I/O (MMIO)

+Normal memory- used for code, data, heap and stack- is usually treated as executable and can be cached, reordered, and speculatively loaded.
+Unaligned access can be supported.

+[Device Memory](https://developer.arm.com/documentation/ka004708/latest), which is used for MMIO, are never cached, not executable, no instruction fetch, no speculative data access, and all accesses must be aligned.

 ## References